Why I Will Never Buy The SPY

 But perhaps you have a goal of having equal sector exposure.
 One look at the sector breakdown and you realize that your sector weighting is not equal with the above ETF.

-If you want equal-weighting of sectors – this next approach might be right for you.
+If you want equal-weighting of sectors, this next approach might be right for you.

 - ALPS Equal Sector Weight ETF (EQL)